albrecht-lindner/3d_scanner/README.md

 - Unzip the video file in the ./data folder
 - Run ./software/computePointCloud.m
 ## Build your own scanner
 If you have an iPhone 7 you can use the device holder from the ./hardware folder.
-I you have another phone you need to design your own holder; make sure the optical center of the camera lies on the rotation axis of the platform, this is crucial.
+If you have another phone you need to design your own holder; make sure the optical center of the camera lies on the rotation axis of the platform, this is crucial.